-Sudden changes in behavior or physical appearance are a sign something is wrong: run, don’t walk to your vet!
-Allergies in dogs are rarely fatal, but they can strongly affect a pet’s quality of life, even leading to depression.
-Maintain the strict treatment plan set by your veterinarian in order to resolve allergies in dogs as quickly as possible and Fido will be back to mischief-making in no time.
+Sudden or seasonal changes in behavior or physical appearance are a sign something is wrong: run, don’t walk to your vet!
+Allergies in dogs are rarely fatal, but they can strongly affect a pet’s quality of life, even leading to depression and behavioral concerns.
+Although allergies cannot be cured, they can be managed by maintaining the strict treatment plan set by your veterinarian.
+Use any medications as directed and Fido will be back to mischief-making in no time.

 What Causes Seasonal Allergies in Dogs?

 Airborne allergens are usually to blame for dogs’ allergies, but instead of affecting the respiratory system – as they do in humans – extreme itchiness results.
 Known as atopy, this seasonal itchiness is genetically inherited.
 Symptoms may set in suddenly at a young age, typically six months to three years old.
 Female dogs are also more prone to allergies, although males are commonly diagnosed, too.

 The specific allergen affecting your pet depends on the time of year as well as where you live, but can include pollen, mold, dander and any airborne particle.
 Roughly 10 percent of dogs are predisposed to these environmental allergies, with some breeds more susceptible than others.
 Shar-Peis, Golden Retrievers, Boxers, Labradors, Shih-Tzus, and Boston Terriers all have a higher risk of developing allergies.

 Dog Allergy Symptoms